cybaer-nova/crazyarena/docs/examples/hello_world/crazys.md

 ### package.xml

 Fill in the **package.xml** file as shown to include all the libraries needed.
+The contents of this file are based on the hovering example package provided by the **CrazyS** package.

 ```xml
 <package>